Click on a region below to see details.

 Status information on these dockets is available here.

-SB18 was signed by the Governor on 3/7/2019, and becomes effective on 7/1/2019.
+SB18 was signed by the Governor on 3/7/2019, and became effective on 7/1/2019.
 The new law doubles South Dakota’s maximum civil penalty for some pipeline safety violations to $2 million.

 Southwest Region Update